How To Export Around The Clock

 Mapping the exporting journey – 12 key steps to expanding your business globally.

 Global interconnectivity, new supply chains and technology have transformed today’s entrepreneurial landscape.
-Despite global economic uncertainty, the spirit of creativity and innovation are still driving the growth of companies in the APAC region – exports accounted for 68% of Asia Pacific SMEs’ total annual revenue of US$1.43 million.
+Despite global economic uncertainty and disruption, the spirit of creativity and innovation are still driving the growth of companies in the APAC region.
 Small businesses should take advantage of technological innovations to connect with new customers and look to grow on a global scale.
-There are so many opportunities out there, waiting to be seized.
+There are still so many opportunities out there, waiting to be seized.

 Whether you’re using domestic or international services, it’s important to calculate the correct billable weight.
 If you’re having difficulty working out the dimensional or actual weight of your package, the FedEx Service Guide provides a step-by-step run through.

 6. Choose the right service for your business

 There’s no “one size fits all” when it comes to your shipping strategy, but there are features you can introduce that will make everyone happy, e.g. fast shipping options.
 Our FedEx International Priority® and FedEx International Priority® Freight options provide rapid next day delivery.
 If you need a delivery shipped overnight, make sure you consider overnight options such as FedEx International First®.

 7. Prepare your international orders with care

 Ensure you have all the relevant documents you need before shipping your international orders.
 For example, commercial invoices, packing lists, shipping notes, a Certificate of Shipment, any certificates of origin or commercial licenses all need to be current and present.
 Consider services such as FedEx® Electronic Trade Documents

 to help you process all documents electronically, saving you both time and money.